The idea of making a Cranachan Cheesecake recipe wasn’t really a stretch. After all, Cranachan is already a cream/cheese-based dessert!

 Whisky

-Of course, you should use Scottish whisky ideally!
-How much you need will depend on how much you like whisky, and also the type of whisky used.
+Of course, you should use Scottish whisky, ideally!
+How much you need will depend on how much you like whisky and the type used.

-We used a Glengoyne 10-year-old; the higher the quality the better in our opinion, if you can spare it!
+We used a Glengoyne 10-year-old; if you can spare it, the higher the quality, the better!

 Raspberries